 Identity formation, or the defining of oneself, is a developmental stage in a person's life.
 There are many factors that help someone develop a sense of identity - things like name, heritage, family, philosophy, beliefs and so on.
 Culture also provides part of the framework as it includes the customs, practices, attitudes, and social norms of the society in which the person exists.
 Identity formation begins in adolescence and can continue to shift and be shaped through life experiences on into adulthood.
 In our culture, personal identity is often highly influenced through one's personal achievements and economic well-being.

 One critical factor in the formation of personal identity is the work or career that an individual chooses to undertake.
 The developmental path toward a secure identity in adult roles can be highly complex for a woman aspiring to make a difference in both the traditional workplace and within her family unit.
 There are a myriad of responsibilities and relationships within each of these "worlds" in which a woman can be a catalyst for making a difference.

-Women seem to live in contradiction as we strive harder and harder toward achievement to eliminate the dissonance of growing up female.
+Women seem to live in a conundrum; striving harder and harder to reduce the impact of being female.
 Nevertheless, whenever we compromise ourselves in order to fit in, we move further away from our essence and our real power to make a difference.

 Believe in yourself and your ability to make a difference - you do and you will!